Report: Cleveland Browns trade for QB Brock Osweiler

-CLEVELAND -- The Cleveland Browns have pulled the shocker of the day as the National Football league prepares to start a new league year!
+CLEVELAND -- The Cleveland Browns have pulled off the shocker of the day as the National Football league prepares to start a new league year.

-According to ESPN’s Adam Schefter, the Browns orchestrated a trade with the Houston Texans for quarterback Brock Osweiler and a second-round pick.
+The Browns orchestrated a trade with the Houston Texans and for a fourth-round pick in the 2017 NFL Draft, Cleveland acquired quarterback Brock Osweiler, as well as a sixth-round choice in this year's draft and a second-round pick in the 2018 NFL Draft.

-Last offseason, Osweiler signed a four-year, $72 million contract but struggled in his first, and apparently only season with the Texans.
-Osweiler’s contract had two years and $37 million fully guaranteed.
+“We’re really excited to acquire a second-round draft choice in this trade,” said Sashi Brown, the executive vice president of football operations.
+“Draft picks are extremely important to our approach in building a championship caliber football team.
+We are intent on adding competition to every position on our roster and look forward to having Brock come in and compete.”

 Stunner: Texans trade Brock Osweiler AND 2018 2nd-rd pick to CLEV for Browns to take Osweiler contract off Houston books, sources tell ESPN.— Adam Schefter (@AdamSchefter) March 9, 2017